-The College Corporation considers that Waltham Forest College remains a going concern for the forthcoming year from the signing of the accounts to 31 December 2018 and beyond.
-The three year financial plan submitted to the ESFA in July 2017 sets out forecasts for 2017/18 and 2018/19 whereby the College retains a "good" financial health and its underlying financial position continues to improve steadily.
-The Corporation takes this view for the following reasons that during the next two year period:
+The College Corporation considers that Waltham Forest College remains a sustainable going concern for the forthcoming year from the signing of the accounts to 31 December 2019 and for the foreseeable future.
+The three-year financial plan submitted to the ESFA in July 2018 sets out forecasts for 2018/19 and 2019/20 whereby the College retains a 'good' financial health and its underlying financial position continues to improve steadily.
+The Corporation takes this view for the following reasons that during the next two-year period:

-- there is no material uncertainty about the College's financial position and income streams - the College's financial health is "good" at 31 July 2017 - the increase in 16-18 learner numbers which the College is experiencing in 2017/18 will translate through to an estimated £0.600 million of additional income in 2018/19 which can be generated from the current cost base - the College has in place strong detailed financial forecasting and planning arrangements with a sensitivity analysis allowing prompt remedial management action if required - cash-flow estimates for the period to 31 December 2017 and for the following two years indicate that the College will continue to have sufficient cash to meet its short term commitments and obligations and to be able to undertake capital investment to maintain the current volumes and quality of facilities and equipment en en graf en de la companya de la La companya de la co
+- there is no material uncertainty about the College's financial position and income streams - the College's financial health is 'good' at 31 July 2018 - the increase in 16-18 learner numbers which the College is experiencing in 2017/18 will translate through to an estimated £600k of additional income in 2018/19 which can be delivered from the current cost base and staff establishment - the College has in place robust financial forecasting and planning models, complete with sensitivity analysis that allow prompt mitigating management action to be taken if required - cash-flow estimates for the period to 31 December 2018 and for the following two years indicate that the College will continue to have sufficient cash to meet its short-term - commitments and obligations and to be able to undertake capital investment to maintain the current volumes and quality of facilities and equipment